£25

 GAIN CLEAR UNDERSTANDING OF:

-- How plant-rich diets can support the nutritional needs of patients across the life course
+- How plant-rich diets can support the nutritional needs of patients across the life course and what this looks like

 - Key nutritional considerations for groups such as paediatric, elderly, and renal patients